 Once you’ve identified your new habits, sit down with everyone in your home and let them know this area isn’t off limits for clutter and share with them the new habit.

 And the final piece of the behavior habit is making sure everything has a designated home.
-Depending on what it is, this home could be a laundry hamper, a mailbox or container, an organized drawer (do not create a junk drawer please!), or any other organizing container you can think of.
+Depending on what it is, this home could be a multi-section laundry hamper for easy separating and storing your laundry.
+A mail organizer or container to store your mail and other papers and keep them off your counters.
+And an organized drawer (do not create a junk drawer please!), or any other organizing container you can think of.

 When creating your new home, please keep simplicity in mind with the new location, accessibility, and type of container.
-If it’s too hard or too many steps involved, your body with slowly start to revert back in defiance to this harder way.
+If it’s too hard or too many steps involved, your body with slowly start to revert back in defiance to the old way.

 And let me just add that the trash can is also an acceptable home for some items.
 The is VERY true in the case of mail clutter.
 If you get flyers in the mail… take them straight to the trash or shredder.
 Never let them touch a single surface in your home!